Amal92/RecyclerViewExample/README.md

 # RecyclerViewExample

-An example to implement RecyclerView
+An example to implement RecyclerView and populating data with RecyclerView.Adapter